Saturday Enrichment Program

 HOW TO APPLY

-The deadline for completed applications is December 1, 2018.
-Acceptance decisions will be posted on your child's account on or before December 20.
+Applications will be available no later than September 1, 2020.
+The deadline for completed applications is September 11, 2020.
+Consideration will be given to applications made after that date if there are spaces remaining in the courses.
+Course assignments will be posted on your child's account on or before September 18.
 We will send an e-mail to you when those decisions are posted.
 Applications received after the deadline will be considered if there are open spots.

-All elements of your application must be received on or before December 1, 2018 at midnight.
-Check back on the Saturday Student Home page for each child to see that we have received the teacher’s recommendation required for a completed application.
-There will be a message next to each item that we have received or we have not received that item.
+All elements of your application must be received on or before September 11, 2020 at midnight.
+In the application, students will rank their courses.
+While we do our best to assign students to a course they have ranked high, we cannot guarantee any course choice.
+Check back on the Saturday Student Home page for each child to see that we have received the completed application and the non-refundable application fee.
+There will be a green check mark next to each item that we have received.
 Please don’t hesitate to call or e-mail us at any point during this process with questions or concerns.
-Application decisions will be made by December 17, 2018.
+Application decisions and course assignments will be made by September 18.

 If you have any questions about this application procedure or experience any difficulties, please call our office at (434) 924-3182.

 To check the status of an existing application, click on the 'Saturday Application' link and sign in with your userid (your primary e-mail address) and the password you established.
 If you have forgotten your password, you can click on the link to request a password recovery be sent to your e-mail address, or please e-mail us at firstname.lastname@example.org or call us at (434) 924-3182 and we can help you.

 Full or partial scholarships are available for students who are eligible for their school's free and reduced-price lunch, or if other extraordinary circumstances are identified.

 The 2020 Parent Handbook will be available upon acceptance to the program.
 Once your child has been accepted to the program, this handbook will answer some questions you may have about program logistics.